 - 1. Select MAX A/C. - 2.
-Move temperature control selector to the coolest setting.
+Select the coolest temperature setting.

-3. Set the fan to the highest speed initially, then adjust to maintain comfort.
+3. Set the fan to the highest speed initially.
+As the interior starts to cool down, adjust the fan speed to maintain comfort.

 To aid in side window defogging/demisting in cold weather: